Knotx/knotx-fragments/handler/README.md

 documentation for more details.

 ### Actions log

 Each node can produce specific execution logs.
-As mention before those logs are stored in  `Node procssing log` under key `Node log`
+As mention before those logs are stored in  `Node processing log` under key `Node log`

+As shown above, the actions are divided into two types: `simple actions` and `behaviors`.
+Actions log structure need cover those two types.
 The action log structure for the `A1 (A1' -> A1'' -> A1''')` processing:

 ```